memgraph/docs/memgraph_versioned_docs/version-1.6.1/reference-guide/security.md

 user without any privileges, so no queries are allowed to be executed.
 - Currently, there is no way of changing the owner.
 The only workaround for this is to delete the stream or trigger and then create it again with another user.

+### Streams
+The user who executes the `CREATE STREAM` query is going to be the owner of the stream.
+Authentication and authorization are not supported in Memgraph Community, thus the owner will always be `Null`, and the privileges are not checked in Memgraph Community.
+In Memgraph Enterprise the privileges of the owner are used when executing the queries returned from a transformation, in other words, the execution of the queries will fail if  the owner doesn't have the required privileges.
+More information about how the owner affects the stream can be found in the